cl16/weather/README.md

 # weather
-Weather Information from OpenWeather API
+Simple GUI to requst and display weather information from OpenWeather API.